 The effectiveness of the physiotherapy treatment we provide is measured using standardised, validated clinical outcome measures.
 Our main outcome measure is a patient-centred assessment called the “Patient Specific Functional Scale” which measures change in function on a ten-point scale.

 An average change of 2 points is clinically significant (Stratford et al, 1995).
-At QVH, patients report an average change of 4.2 points increase in function over a course of physiotherapy treatment.
+At QVH, patients in 2019 reported an average change of 4.1 points increase in function over a course of physiotherapy treatment.

 How to contact us: We are open for appointments from 8am-4pm Monday to Friday.
 Our reception is staffed between 8am-5pm for telephone queries on 01342 414004.
 Referrals are accepted from health professionals such as GPs and Consultants.
 We are also now able to accept self referrals.

 Do you think you need physiotherapy?

 If you are a registered patient at Crawley Down, Judges Close, Moatfield, Ship Street, or Pound Hill Surgery, you can now see a physiotherapist without having to see your GP first.